zionward/Applicant_Helper/README.md

 **Epic 4** This model would be deployed onto AWS in the form of web app.

  - Story 1: Transfer the project from local to AWS.
- - Story2: Design the user interface to make it easy to achieve user interaction.
+ - Story 2: Design the user interface to make it easy to achieve user interaction.

 ### Backlog